riscv-boom/riscv-boom/README.md

 **Disclaimer!**

-The RISC-V privileged ISA and platform specs are still in flux.
+The RISC-V privileged ISA,  platform, and Debug specs are still in flux.
 BOOM will do its best to stay up-to-date with it!

 BOOM is a work-in-progress and remains in active development.